 Professional Development Programme

 We provide a wide range of talks and demonstrations from invited guests covering all aspects of professional practice.
-We organise talks, demonstrations or show & tells every other week in the studio.
-No need to book, it’s free for members, £3 for students (and those enrolled in our classes) and £5 for non-members.
-All talks take place at our Bellenden Road studio.
+We organise talks, demonstrations or show & tells roughly every 3 weeks in the studio.
+No need to book, it’s free for members, £3 for students / those enrolled in our classes / London Potters members, and £5 for non-members.
+All talks / demos take place at our Bellenden Road studio.

-Friday 18th August: Tool making workshop with Stuart Carey, from 6pm
+Friday 3rd November: Glazing with Stuart Carey from 6pm

 For the reputation of the studio and its members, best practice will be implemented and taught throughout.
 Working with this in mind and having it instilled by staff will ensure the professionalism of members and their readiness for ‘real world’ situations.
 Working in this way encourages respect from peers and professionals alike and sets a strong president for a career.
 Key areas we focus on include: